imsudip/coreply/README.md

 ## Contributing

-All contributions are welcome!
-However, the code was based on an old project in 2016, so please be patient with the code quality and expect major architectural changes in the future.
+All contributions are welcome.
+However, please expect breaking changes as this project is in active development.
+There are plans to monetize the app, so a contributor license agreement (CLA), or change in license is under consideration.
+Feel free to reach out before making significant contributions.

 ## Known Issues